5 most controversial presidential elections in Nigeria's history | Pulse Nigeria

 The sham called the 2007 election

-There is no more abysmal election in Nigeria than the one conducted by then-INEC chairman Prof Maurice Iwu in 2007, under former President Olusegun Obasanjo.
+There is no more abysmal election in Nigeria than that conducted by then-INEC chairman Prof Maurice Iwu in 2007, under Obasanjo.

 The election was billed to be another milestone for Obasanjo, who was positioned to make history as the first democratically elected president to hand over to another, having taken over from the military in 1999 and installing civil rule 20 years before.